 To support a device user remotely, you need to create a remote assistance session in Miradore.
 The session between the administrator and device user is created when Miradore generates the session links for the participants.
 To create the remote assistance session:

-1. Go to the Management > Devices and search for the user's device to access the Device page.
+1. Go to Management > Devices and search for the user's device to access the Device page.

 2. On the Device page choose Start remote assistance -action under Actions dropdown.